NSY-script/NSY-script/README.md

 ## Hi there 👋

-I’m **Najib Sunusi** — a **QA Automation Engineer in the making**, learning by building real test systems, breaking applications, and improving test design.
+I’m **Najib Sunusi**, a **QA Automation Engineer in the making**, learning by building real test systems, breaking applications, and improving test design.

 I believe good test engineers are built through practice, not titles.